-Subject for Review icate y Dire ector / Co tee c of the ly/ H - ple P1 P2 Р3 P4 P5 P6 P7 P8 P9 P1 P2 Р3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action a ne ed ba asis b tiven y Exe ess o ecutiv ve Co polic mmit cies is tee a s a pa art of ESG revie W. · · or on Compliance with statutory requirements of relevance to the principles and rectification of any non-compliances The Com pany com plies with the e xtant regu latior ns an d prir nciple es as are ap oplica ble.
+Subject for Review icate y Dire ector mmit tee o of the Q nnual other P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action a ne The ed ba asis b tiven oy Exe ess c ecutiv of the ve Co polic mmit cies is tee a s a pa art of ESG revie w. or on s and Compliance with statutory requirements of relevance to the principles and rectification of any non-compliances The Com pany com olies with the e xtant regu latior ns an d prir nciple es as a are ap oplica ıble.